 I realized that my focus was not on Jesus, nor on what He was trying to show me in my life.
 Instead, my focus was on how God was moving in the lives of those around me.
 My focus was on their spiritual growth, not mine.

 Over the years, I have learned that the prophetic is more about hearing God’s voice in our own life.
 It is personal, and it is rooted in our abiding in Him.
 We receive prophetic revelation from The Holy Spirit through our time spent in His Word, His Presence, and seeking out His truth for our personal life.

 Then we are able to share what we learn with the body of Christ, and with the world.

-During this time of forgetting myself the prophetic revelation did not dry up; however, it was only available when I took the time to listen and shift my focus back towards Jesus.
-When I was focused on something other than Jesus, that is when the noise was too loud for me to hear His voice.
+During this time of forgetting myself, the prophetic revelation did not dry up; however, it was only available when I took the time to listen and shift my focus back towards Jesus.
+When I was focused on something other than Jesus, the noise was too loud for me to hear His voice.

 So one day, I had a personal awakening.

 One day I woke up and stopped forgetting myself, then I realized:

 - For me to hear from God, I needed to turn to Him.

 - I needed to make sure I was healthy: spiritually, mentally, and physically.